-To effectively produce environment statistics, specific statistical and environmental expertise, knowledge, institutional development and adequate resources are necessary.
-Like many countries, Curação is limited in its organizational, technical and financial capacity and has to deal with the challenge of cooperation and datagaps.
+To effectively produce environment statistics, specific statistical and environmental expertise, knowledge, institutional development, and adequate resources are necessary.
+Like many countries, Curaçao is limited in its organizational, technical, and financial capacity and must deal with the challenge of cooperation and datagaps.
 Therefore, environment statistics require a proper framework to guide this development.
-For this reason the FDES and especially the Core Set were chosen to serve as a good tool for the CBS in order to set up and enhance these statistics.
+For this reason, the FDES and especially the Core Set were chosen to serve as a good tool for the CBS to set up and enhance these statistics.